coverclock/com-diag-hazer/README.md

 functionality works as described (even though this may break workarounds in applications).

+The vintage is the date and time of the most recent build in UTC and expressed in ISO8601 format.

 The revision is the Git commit number.

-The vintage is the date and time of the most recent build in UTC and expressed in ISO8601 format.

 The release, revision, vintage, and a bunch of other stuff, are embedded as modules in the Hazer and Diminuto libraries.
 Those modules can be linked into an application.
 Each project has a binary executable named vintage that displays this information.

+The gpstool and rtktool utilities can be run with a -V flag to display the release, vintage, and revision of the Hazer library with which they were built.

 # Repositories